Logo DesignBrandingClient Resources

 Observe what fonts they use, study their colour combination trends, and look for characters and symbols in their design that you'll want to avoid using in your creations.

 Admittedly, the task will consume a lot of your time.
-But the results will be worth the effort, especially once you know that you've dodged a bullet and avoided the massive mistake of accidentally copying a competitor's logo.
+But the results will be worth the effort, especially once you know you've dodged a bullet and avoided the massive mistake of accidentally copying a competitor's logo.

 And remember, this mistake is not only a risk for small brands or novice designers.
 Some of the world's biggest brands have made logo design choices that continue to confuse customers.
 For instance, if you look at the Ferrari and Porsche logos side-by-side, you'll notice that they feature the same prancing horse.
 To car enthusiasts, this doesn't matter, of course.
-But not everyone understands that there's a difference between the two pictograms, which is why the question “Do Porsche and Ferrari have the same logo?” ranks so high on Google when you type in the two carmakers' names.

 Porsche Ferrari Logos Similar